 during our out-of-county Mills Tour

 Sussex Mills Group is pleased to welcome new members, whose subscription will include membership of our parent body Sussex Industrial Archaeology Society.
 Please contact our Secretary for further details.

 Sussex Mills Group publishes four newsletters each year.
-Our parent body Sussex Industrial Archaeology Society also publishes newsletters, its Sussex Industrial History journal and sells a number of other publications.
+Our parent body Sussex Industrial Archaeology Society also publishes newsletters, its Sussex Industrial History journal and sells a number of other publications and films.